 It’s difficult to keep a travel blog going at the moment, when travel is so restricted, so today I am doing something a little different and sharing a short story that I wrote.
-One of the dishes I mention in the story was inspired by a delicious dish I had at the Oyster Bar on Chuckanut Drive in Bow, WA.
+One of the dishes I mention in the story was inspired by a delicious entree I had at the Oyster Bar on Chuckanut Drive in Bow, WA.
 I have previously written about this restaurant; you’ll find that post here.
 I can’t remember the name of the dish, and I didn’t see it on the menu I found on their website, but it had truffles and a celeriac cream sauce; it was delicious!

 I also want to mention that I am poking fun at myself in this story, since it is extremely important to me to eat organic, non GMO, fairly traded foods that are raised and produced humanely and sustainable.
 They are better for the farm workers, animals, the planet, and for you.

 Zoey always longed to be like other families, the families of her friends who ate normal things, like spaghetti and meatballs, pizza, and looked forward to Taco Tuesday, but her family had Truffle Tuesday and French Food Friday.
 Her family was well off and lived in the biggest, fanciest house in the neighborhood with a gardener, housekeeper, chauffeur and chef.
 But why couldn’t her family eat normal food?
 To make matters worse, she was not allowed to buy a lunch at school.
-According to her mother, eating food that was surplus, probably GMO and had questionable origins was not good enough for her little girl.
+According to her mother, eating food that was surplus, probably GMO and had questionable origins was not good enough for her precious girl.
 So she was subjected to a packed lunch prepared by Chef, that was kept properly chilled in order to prevent the spread of food-borne illnesses.
 And oh, how the other kids teased her about her snooty lunches.